pciuh/hydcoef/README.md

 This will generate an executable named `calhyd`.
 Further to calculate added mass and damping coefficients you need to create comma separated `hull.csv` including sectional ordinate `x` and section radius `R`.
 All these must be dimesionless with respect to ship length `L`.

-Nest the `conf.csv` file including ship length `L` and min/max value of wave frequency is demanded.
+Next the `conf.csv` file including ship length `L` and min/max value of wave frequency `wMin`, `wMax` are demanded.
 For preparation of `csv` files please look into example `hull/hull.csv` and `conf.csv`.
 Then run program from command line:

 ```bash
 calhyd hull/hull.csv conf.csv